Listen or Subscribe

 Outdoor adventure programs can be helpful for the mental health of people living with multiple sclerosis for a number of reasons.

-First, these programs provide a structured environment in which participants can trial skills that they may have discussed in therapy.
-This can be beneficial for testing the limits of perceived capabilities, practicing problem-solving, and improving communication skills.
+First, these programs provide a structured environment in which participants can trial skills that they have learned in psychotherapy.
+This can be beneficial for testing the limits of perceived capabilities, practicing problem-solving, and improving interpersonal communication skills.
 Additionally, these programs often take place outdoors, in nature, which research has shown provides mental health benefits.
 Finally, these programs typically involve physical activity, which can help to improve mood and reduce stress levels.
 Overall, outdoor adventure programs offer a unique combination of physical, mental, and emotional benefits for people living with multiple sclerosis.

 Learn more about how these programs could be helpful to your patients and clients today!